Error-404-0000/CacheLily/README.md

         [NoPredicting]
         public static dynamic Something(object[] args)
         {
-            // No prediction or caching
+            // No prediction but will cache
             return 1;
         }